social-media-ethics-automation/book/book_contents/_build/html/_sources/ch05_history/06_social_media_design.md

 The [user interface](https://en.wikipedia.org/wiki/User_interface) of a computer system (like a social media site), is the part that you view and interact with.
 It's what you see on your screen and what you press or type or scroll over.
 Designers of social media sites have to decide how to layout information for users to navigate and decide how the user performs various actions (like, retweet, post, look up user, etc.).
 Some information and actions will be made larger and easier to access while others will be smaller or hidden in menus or settings.

-As we look a these interfaces, there are two key terms we want you to know:
+As we look at these interfaces, there are two key terms we want you to know:

-[Affordances](https://en.wikipedia.org/wiki/Affordance#As_perceived_action_possibilities) are what a user interface let's you do.
+[Affordances](https://en.wikipedia.org/wiki/Affordance#As_perceived_action_possibilities) are what a user interface lets you do.
 In particular, it's what a user interface makes feel natural to do.
 So for example, an interface might have something that looks like it should be pressed, or an interface might open by scrolling a little so it is clear that if you touch it you can make it scroll more ([see a more nuanced explanation here](https://www.interaction-design.org/literature/topics/affordances))

 [Friction](https://www.fullstory.com/user-friction) is anything that gets in the way of a user performing an action.
 For example, if you have to open and navigate through several menus to find the privacy settings, that is significant friction.
-Or if one of the buttons has a bug and doesn't work when you press it, so you have to find another way or performing that action, that is significant friction.
+Or if one of the buttons has a bug and doesn't work when you press it, so you have to find another way of performing that action, which is significant friction.

 Designers sometimes talk about trying to make their user interfaces _frictionless_, meaning the user can use the site without feeling anything slowing them down.

-Sometimes desginers add friction to sites intentionally.
+Sometimes designers add friction to sites intentionally.
 For example, ads in mobile games make the "x" you need to press incredibly small and hard to press to make it harder to leave their ad:

 ```{figure} ad_screenshot.jpg
 ---